DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 5 Experiment.md

 $${v = \frac{2f_n L}{n}}$$
 Using the equations above, the relationship between v and the resonance number can be determined which can be used with the slope of the curve to find the speed of sound.
 Also, the uncertainty in this measurement is,
 $${\frac{\delta v}{v} = \sqrt{\left(\frac{\delta f_n}{f_n}\right)^2+\left(\frac{\delta L}{L}\right)^2}}$$

+## Procedure (from last lab)

+##### Determine the pressure amplitude profile
+1) Determine the fundamental frequency of the tube by test and trial of the frequency while keeping the microphone half way inside the tube.
+2) Record the fundamental frequency of the tube.
+3) Move the microphone to equidistant intervals and measure the amplitude of the curve.
+4) Repeat step 3 for all distances from the speaker.
+5) Plot the pressure amplitude profile with the amplitude at the y axis and the distance from the speaker on the x axis.

+##### Speed of Sound

+1)  Determine the fundamental frequency of the tube by test and trial of the frequency while keeping the microphone half way inside the tube.
+2)  Slowly adjust the knob on the function generator and increase the frequency of the sound while monitoring the oscilloscope.
+3)  Change the position of the knob to the appropriate distance from the speaker using the equation,

+$${distance = \frac{L}{n}}$$
+where
+*L* is the length of the tube, and
+*n* is the resonance number.

+4)  Whenever a spike in the amplitude is observed, slow down even further until the accurate value of the frequency can be measured.
+5)  Record the frequency along with the resonant number and plot it on a graph with the frequency on the y axis and resonant frequency on the x axis.
+6)  The slope of the graph can be used to find the speed using the formula,
+$${345.1 = \frac{v}{2L}}$$

+## Setup

 ## Testing